A semi-supervised framework for diverse multiple hypothesis testing scenarios: Background

-More recently, several methods have been developed that take an adaptive approach instead.
-Such methods include \textit{Adaptive P-value Thresholding} (AdaPT) and its derivatives~\cite{lei:adapt,chao2021adapt}, \textit{Z-value Adaptive Procedures} (ZAP)~\cite{leung:zap} and \textit{AdaFDR}~\cite{zhang2019fast}.
+More recent works harness side information in a data-adaptive way to further boost statistical power.
+Such adaptive methods include \textit{Adaptive P-value Thresholding} (AdaPT) and its derivatives (\cite{lei:adapt,chao2021adapt}), \textit{Z-value Adaptive Procedures} (ZAP) (\cite{leung:zap}) and \textit{AdaFDR} (\cite{zhang2019fast}).
 Table~\ref{table:summary_methods} provides a qualitative summary of each method in terms of its type-1 error control, its error control guarantees, and its computational speed.
-On balance, none of these mentioned tools enjoy both finite type-1 error control while also being fast, and as we will see, some of these methods have variable power when considering a range of simulated and real datasets.
-We next provide some background on each of those methods.
+ZAP-asymp and AdaPT-GMM\textsubscript{g} also have the advantage of operating directly on the test statistic instead of the corresponding p-values, which can boost power.
+In this paper, we will focus our comparisons based on the p-value information.
+Notably, none of these mentioned tools offer a fast finite type-1 error control (FDR or FDX), and as we will see, some of these methods have variable power when considering a range of simulated and real datasets.
+We provide a description of these methods in Section~\ref{sec:summary_of_methods}.

-AdaFDR, splits the pairs $(p_i, \mathbf{x}_i)_{i = 1}^m$ into two folds.
-For each fold, it fits a mixture model to optimally rescore the hypotheses, which is then applied to the other fold where a list of discoveries is obtained.
-The two list of discoveries are joined together and then reported.
-AdaFDR's mixture model is a composition of Gaussian components to model local `bumps' of genuine signals (false nulls) within the data plus a generalized linear model to capture a monotonic relationship between the side information and the signals.